kapilkumar0037/ngx-countries-dropdown/projects/ngx-countries-dropdown/README.md

 # NGX Countries dropdown

-A highly customizable library with no dependencies for angular applications, which provides a countries dropdown component with the following features.
-This library has been created without using any CSS framework.
+Angular library with customizable countries dropdown component with the following features.
+It is not dependent on any css framework.

 ## Features
 - To create a country dropdown with flags